-(where you can thrill to the adventures of a cloud security lead)
+(where you can thrill to the adventures of a detection science lead)

 I've...seen things...you people wouldn't believe.
 Attack ships on fire off the shoulder of Orion; I watched c-beams glitter in the dark near the Tannhäuser Gate...